 - If the CVL has a Parent CVL list, the Excel file may now look something like this:

 To import values to a CVL

 - In inriver Control Center, go to Model > CVL.

 - Double-click on the row of the CVL you want to import values to.

 - Select the Excel file that has the values you need.

 - In the dialog that opens, click Open.

 The dialog closes and the import starts.
 If the import was successful, you will receive a confirmation message.

 If some values couldn't be imported, you will get an error message notifying you.
 If this is the case, here is how you can troubleshoot the values to see why it wasn't imported:

 - Check that all values in the ParentKey column match a value in the ParentCVL.

-- Check that the Key column doesn't contain space (for example, write UnitedKingdom rather than United Kingdom).
+Check that the Key column doesn't contain space (for example, write UnitedKingdom rather than United Kingdom).
 Keys may now contain spaces

 - Check that the Key column doesn't contain language-specific characters (for example ê, ë, ñ, å, ä, æ, ö, ø).